Sambit096/DjangoProject/README.md

 4. Additionally, thorough testing with Postman ensures the reliability and functionality of the CRUD operations.

 ## Features
--  Create a Virtual Environment: DjangoAssignment
--  Activate the Virtual Environment
--   Install Django
+-  CREATE VIEWS AND URLS FOR LOGIN SYSTEM
--   Create a New Django Project: Login System
+-  Define Models for Login System
--   Create a New Django Application: “Loginify”
+-  MODELS & ADMIN
+-  CRUD OPERATIONS

 ## Installation